Tanishq-Vankudre/FlashPoint/README.md

 ## Configuration Notes 📄

-- Put your NewsAPI key in `.env` as `VITE_API_KEY`.
+- Put your GNewsAPI key in `.env` as `VITE_API_KEY`.
 Do not commit your real key.
 - The current UI uses Bootstrap via CDN.
 If you prefer package-managed CSS, add `bootstrap` to dependencies and import its CSS in `main.jsx`.
 - Auth modals are for UI only; there is no persistence or server.

 ## Troubleshooting 🛠️

-- 401 Unauthorized from NewsAPI: Verify `VITE_API_KEY` is set in `.env` and you restarted the dev server.
+- 401 Unauthorized from GNewsAPI: Verify `VITE_API_KEY` is set in `.env` and you restarted the dev server.
 - Empty results: Categories are US‑centric by default (`country=us`).
 Try Search mode for broader results.
-- Mixed content/CORS issues on custom deployments: Serve over HTTPS and ensure your host allows outbound requests to NewsAPI.
+- Mixed content/CORS issues on custom deployments: Serve over HTTPS and ensure your host allows outbound requests to GNewsAPI.

 ## Contributing 🤝